CMU-17-214/f2023/labs/lab04.md

   3. Return values (if any) associated with previous messages
   4. Indication of any loops or iteration area

-Create a _system sequence diagram_ to model the interactions of a player starting a new game and playing one round of Blackjack.
+Create a _system sequence diagram_ to model the interactions of a single player starting a new game and playing one round of Blackjack.
 To start designing a solution, think about how the game flows from an initial action (e.g., a user clicking a button, or part of the system requesting some information) to the individual steps following that action.
 Carefully consider all the interactions a player can make with the system (e.g., the player takes a hit or the player makes a bet).
 Note, that a system sequence diagram does not include internals of how the system responds to user requests.

 ### Object Model